kaiyumcg/GameKit/README.md

-# HyperTemplate
+# About
-A hypercasual game project template using Unity Engine
+A template for starting games(mainly mobile hypercasual-casual-midcore titles)